Chedworth Roman Villa: History

-Goodburn suggests that the initial construction was related to the retirement of veteran soldiers as the area became settled under Roman rule.
-The two nearest settlements were Corinium (Cirencester) founded in about 50 and Glevum (Gloucester) founded in 97.
-When these centres ceased to be military bases, the soldiers retired to lands provided by the Roman governorship in recognition of military service.
+The two nearest settlements were Corinium (Cirencester) founded as forts in about 50, shortly after the Roman conquest, and Glevum (Gloucester) founded in 97.
+As the area became settled under Roman rule, these centres ceased to be military bases, soldiers retired to land provided by the Roman governorship in recognition of military service.
 It is noteworthy that twenty-two Roman villas have been found within a ten-mile radius of Chedworth.
+The villa may have been related to the retirement of these veteran soldiers.

-The villa has gone through several stages of growth and rebuilding.
-A clear and robust interpretation of the evidence of these different stages can be found both graphically and textually in Goodburn's book produced for the National Trust.The villa was founded about 120 and during this earliest phase (Phase I) the villa consisted of separate buildings around 3 sides of a rectangle open to the east with a bath house to the north.
-The original structures were quite utilitarian in nature unlike the later grandeur of the estate.
-Archaeologists have identified at least six different periods of construction or re-construction.
-All of these stages resulted in an expansion or an improvement of the original buildings.
+The villa was founded about 120 and consisted of separate buildings around 3 sides of a rectangle open to the east with a bath house to the north.
+The original structures were typical of a working farm and outbuildings.
+The villa went through at least six stages of construction or re-construction.

 In the early 3rd century (Phase II) the west and south wings were rebuilt following a fire, and the north bath suite was enlarged with extra rooms added to its eastern side.
 In the early 4th century (Phase III), the villa was transformed into an elite dwelling enclosing the courtyard.
 The existing wings were linked by a covered portico, and an inner garden and outer courtyard were created.
 The dining-room (triclinium) received its mosaics and the northern half of the west wing was converted to become a second set of baths.
 Shortly afterwards (Phase IIIA) the baths in the north wing were rebuilt and changed to dry-heat (laconicum) baths, which meant that the villa had both damp-heat and dry-heat bathing suites.
 The floors of at least 15 rooms were decorated with mosaics.
 In the late 4th century (Phase IV) the north wing was extended with the addition of a new dining-room.
 Many of the rooms, particularly the dining rooms were heated by hypocaust.